Logiqx/gps-details/docs/devices/garmin/pvt/README.md

 This is obtained from [Toybox.Position.Info.when](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position/Info.html#whenvar) and corresponds to the time of the PVT solution from the GNSS chipset.

-The test version of APPro currently stores the lower 16-bits of the UTC timestamp in the FIT file, which makes it tricky to decode.
+The test version of APPro only stores the lower 16-bits of the UTC timestamp in the FIT file, which makes it tricky to decode.
 However, even the lower 16-bits made it clear that logging the 32-bit UTC timestamp will be very useful for diagnostic purposes.